Ada-develop/AI-Bot-Form/FormBot/README.md

 ﻿# Registration Form filling Bot Sample

-Bot Framework v4 echo bot sample.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+In this project, to create a bot was used Microsoft BotFramework in C# language.
+Used Services : QnA - Question and Answers data-set for interractive communication with user & LUIS - Language understanding interface service , which helps to identify valuable entities from user input.

 ## Prerequisites